Have you ever wondered why some people get sick all the time, while others don’t catch a single sniffle?

 Do you ever notice you seem to have less energy in the winter?

-Because we are spending more time inside, and when we go outside we have less skin exposed to sunlight due to long sleeves and pants ...
+That's because we spend more time inside, and when we go outside we have less skin exposed to sunlight due to long sleeves and pants ...
 Vitamin D production will go down.

 Living with high levels of stress can lower your immune system and make yourself sick.
-Stress of any kind—emotional, physical, or psychological—quickly damages the immune system.
+Stress of any kind—emotional, physical, or psychological—quickly weakens the immune system.

 Even negative emotions like worry and anger can lower your immune system.